JerrardL/tesseract/README.md

 image/gif
 ```

 As this enrichment solely uses a python library, **additional models and/or datasets are not required.** Currently, this library only works with Image files.
 The Video pathway seems to produce a `cannot connect to X server` error when trying to run (RE: OpenCV cv2.VideoCapture).
 A different facial expression recogniser may be used for Video files until a work around or fix can be made for this.
-Below is an extract example of the facial expression output:
+Below is an extract example of the facial expression output for images:
 ```
 {
     "facial expression": {